Randolph Morris Faucets Review & Rating Updated: 04/02/18

 What Randolph Morris's management is telling you with its warranty is that it is not willing to bet its own dollars that its finishes will hold up more than three years, or its faucets more than five.
 If they do, great.
 But, if not, Randolph Morris does not want to pay for it.
 So, if four years down the road your finish starts to flake or after six years your cartridge starts to drip, the problem is yours and yours alone to deal with.
 Randolph Morris will do no more than sell you the parts to fix it — if it has the parts, and that may be a problem.

 The company does not have an organized in-depth replacement parts program.
-Its only source for parts is to scavenge parts from other faucets as needed, order the part from its supplier in Taiwan, or if the faucet is no longer being made, to replace the entire faucet during the warranty period with a "comparable" faucet — assuming there is then a comparable faucet.
+According to a customer agent, its only source for parts is to scavenge parts from other faucets as needed, order the part from its supplier in Taiwan, or if the faucet is no longer being made, to replace the entire faucet during the warranty period with a "comparable" faucet — assuming there is then a comparable faucet.
 After the warranty period, you can forget about parts unless the company happens to have a left-over faucet from which it can scrounge.
 In consequence, the odds are good that if your Randolph Morris faucet breaks there will be no parts to fix it.

 Some Randolph Morris faucets include features that are more typically found only in high-priced faucet lines, such as the all brass side spray offered with the RMNAB511ML bridge style kitchen (see image above) for less than $180.00 (on sale).
 Despite the wimpy five year warranty, we might even take a chance on that faucet for our kitchen, figuring to replace the cartridge every five years or so, and buying a replacement cartridge now, just in case.